HeinrichHartmann/HeinrichHartmann.github.io/_posts/2019-05-12-Quantiles.md

 - math
 mathjax: true
 abstract: >
-  Quantile and percentiles are an essential tool for the qualitative analysis of diverse datasets.
+  Quantiles and percentiles are an essential tool for the qualitative analysis of diverse datasets.
   In particular, they have become an integral part of performance monitoring systems in the IT domain.
   Despite their wide use, there are a number of competing definitions of percentiles commonly found in the wild.
   In this note we will explain how these definitions arise and study their relation in detail.